nautobot/nautobot/nautobot/docs/additional-features/filters.md

 Please [check the netutils documentation](https://netutils.readthedocs.io/en/latest/netutils/index.html) to see the list of available functions.

-All functions in Netutils are available in Nautobot in both Jinja2 and Django Template.
+All functions in Netutils are available in Nautobot in both Jinja2 filters and Django Template.

 ## Nautobot Built-In Filters